 Looking for Sunday school or CCD classes or Religious Education?
 You have found them!
 We are a family-friendly, multi-generational, faith formation program known as St. Patrick Faith Formation.
 At St. Patrick, we teach children about the Catholic faith in a unique format that involves all generations.
 Our Faith Formation program includes classroom lessons, several special events, and service opportunities throughout the year.
 All of the events and service opportunities encourage children and parents to work together.
 Families appreciate our unique format and small class sizes.
 The Sunday morning typical class begins directly after the 9:00 AM Mass with the child and the parent(s) gathering for refreshments in the Social Hall.
 Classes meet once a week on Sunday morning from 10:30 AM to 11:30 AM, beginning in mid-September and ending before the end of May.

-Several sessions of our faith formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry out for help.
-These events let the mental work of learning extend into the hands and hearts of the children and parents so that the idea of helping others becomes a present reality.
+Several sessions of our Faith Formation program are inter-generational, where parents & children participate together in special service events to benefit the homeless, the ill, the homebound, or those whose needs cry out for help.
+These events encourage learning that extends into the hands and hearts of the children and parents so that the idea of helping others becomes a present reality.
 This is a whole community learning experience where all ages take part.
 Volunteers help make the events possible and are needed to assist with the set-up, food, decorations, and craft/activity tables at our inter-generational events and to distribute the food or gifts to the homeless, homebound, and nursing home patients.
-This is a whole community learning experience where all ages take part.
+To volunteer, please contact the Faith Formation director in the parish office.

 Three Areas Where You Can Help

-Catechists and Catechist Aides are called by God to openly share their faith in the classroom with the children.
+Catechists and Catechist Aides are called by God to openly share the light of faith in the classroom with the children.
 Catechists and classroom aides help the children to grow in their faith, by nurturing the seeds of faith that began in the home.
 Catechists help children grow spiritually as loving persons and form them into true disciples of our Lord.